-- 1) Requests for a tailor-made Master's programme, exemption or credit transfer have to be made at least three weeks before the start of the deviation from the regular programme. - 2) A request for one extra opportunity for one test in a study unit to fulfil the requirements for the admission to the MSc Research of the M-GEO will only be handled by the Examination Board after the last scheduled test opportunity of the re-sit exam week. - 3) A request for one extra opportunity for one test in a study unit to fulfil the requirements for the admission to the Academic and Research phase of the M-SE will only be handled by the Examination Board after the last scheduled test opportunity of the International Module in Quartile 1 of Year 2. - 4) A request for one extra opportunity for one test in a study unit to fulfil the requirements for the admission to the Final Assignment of the PGD course will only be handled by the Examination Board after the last scheduled test opportunity of Quartile 3. - 5) A request for one extra opportunity for one test in a study unit during the second year that hinders the graduation for the Master's programme will only be handled by the Examination Board when it is submitted to the Examination board before week 4 of Quartile 4 in Year 2. - 6) It is not possible to request an extra test opportunity for a study unit in which the student has committed fraud. - 7) Requests should be sent in writing to the mailbox of the Examination Board (examination-board-itc@utwente.nl).
-Requests for a third test opportunity should be conducted conform the procedure published on the Faculty ITC Intranet. - 8) The Examination Board should deal with the case within two weeks of receipt of the request.
+- 1) Requests for a tailor-made Master's programme, exemption or credit transfer have to be made at least three weeks before the start of the deviation from the regular programme. - 2) Requests for an extra test opportunity are foremost considered and granted to facilitate nominal study.
+Scheduling of an extra test opportunity is done in agreement between the examiner and the student, taking into account the availability of the examiner and the study plan of the student. - 3) A request for one extra opportunity for one test in a study unit to fulfil the requirements for the admission to the MSc Research of the M-GEO and M-SE will only be handled by the Examination Board before the second course week of the 2nd academic year. - 4) A request for one extra opportunity for one test in a study unit to fulfil the requirements for the admission to the Final Assignment of the PGD course will only be handled by the Examination Board after the last scheduled test opportunity of Quartile 3. - 5) A request for one extra opportunity for one test in a study unit during the second year that hinders the graduation for the Master's programme will only be handled by the Examination Board when it is submitted to the Examination board before week 4 of Quartile 4 in Year 2. - 6) It is not possible to request an extra test opportunity for a study unit in which the student has committed fraud. - 7) Requests for a third test opportunity should be submitted using the form available on the Faculty ITC Intranet. - 8) In special cases, extension of the MSc Research /Academic and Research Phase beyond the maximum period, without having to update the MSc research proposal, can be requested with the Examination Board using the form available on the Faculty ITC Intranet. - 9) Extension of the MSc Research period /Academic and Research Phase can be given when: - a.
+The main cause of delay has been beyond the control of the student; - b.
+The extension could lead to an acceptable Thesis in the opinion of the supervisors; - c.
+The student is registered at the University during the extension; - d.
+The request is made at least 2 weeks before the end of the maximum period for the MSc Research/Academic and Research Phase. - 10) All requests, other than the third test opportunity and extension, should be sent in writing to the mailbox of the Examination Board (examination-board-itc@utwente.nl). - 11) The Examination Board should deal with the case within two weeks of receipt of the request.